adexfit/nexttaskmanager/README.md

 ## Project Overview

-This is a task manager app that allow users add their tasks and due dates.
+This is a task manager app (created using next js 15) that allow users add their tasks and due dates.
 It has all the CRUD functionalities implemented.

+## Features

+- CRUD features without backend
+- Mark task as 'done'
+- Filter tasks
+- Persisted all states
+- Light and Dark mode

+## Tools

+- Next js 15
+- Tailwind Css for styling
+- Zustand for state management and storage

 To run locally: